-There are 119 bushland reserves in the Ku-ring-gai local government area.
-Our plans and policies are set by Council, the NSW Government and the Federal Government to guide the management and protection of threatened bushland in Ku-ring-gai.
+There are 122 bushland reserves in the Ku-ring-gai Local Government Area (LGA).
+Both the Federal and NSW government and Council set policies and plans to guide the management and protection of our bushland reserve system in Ku-ring-gai.
 These are listed below and contain important information for people wishing to develop within Ku-ring-gai.

-Learn more about how bushland areas are prioritised in your local area and the issues we are addressing to maintain the beauty of our reserves.
+Learn more about how our bushland reserves are prioritised for management funding in your local area and the issues we are addressing to maintain the beauty of our reserves.

 Bushland dumping and encroachments

-The Ku-ring-gai local government area contains approximately 92 kilometres of interface between bushland and private properties.
-In many locations, illegal dumping, unauthorised extensions or 'encroachments' from private properties on to Council-managed bushland reserves have had a significant impact on the natural environment, public access and Council's field operations.
+The Ku-ring-gai LGA contains approximately 92 kilometres of interface between bushland and private properties.
+In many locations, illegal dumping and unauthorised extensions or 'encroachments' from private properties on to Council-managed bushland reserves have had a significant impact on the natural environment, public access and Council's field operations.

 Learn more about living on the bush interface and encroachments.

 Bushland Dumping and Encroachment Policy

 If you would like to ask a question or talk to a member of the Natural Areas team please phone 9424 0000 or email: firstname.lastname@example.org